-You can make an appointment directly with your curriculum counselor in person, via email or by phone.
-You may also stop by the Counseling Walk-in Center in B-100 and meet with the department secretary to schedule an appointment or call her at (708) 456-0300, Ext.
-3588.
+You can make an appointment by visiting here and click on the "Book Now" button.
 Appointments are available most months out of the year, with the exception of January, July and August.

 What courses do I need to complete my degree?

 Every degree and certificate offered at Triton College has different requirements.
 Most degrees and many certificates require English, Math and general education courses.
 Refer to the College Catalog for particular degree, certificate requirements and course descriptions.